 Nate is a Senior Director of Product Management at Live Nation Entertainment in Los Angeles, California.
 Born and raised in Vermont, Nate is an experienced business and product leader, with a diverse background including marketing, sales and project management.
 In his professional environment, Nate is focused on helping teams build simple, scalable, compelling user experiences that drive organizational value.
 His experience in strategizing, implementing and measuring successful web products brings a wealth of creativity to the IAA Board.

-Matt, is the Workforce Development Leader at Hypertherm on the Human Resources team.
-Hypertherm designs and manufactures the world's most advanced cutting systems including plasma cutting, laser, and waterjet cutting systems.
-Their corporate headquarters is in Hanover, New Hampshire.
-As the Workforce Development Manager at Hypertherm, Matt leads the development of workforce plans, designs skill-based training programs, and manages workforce pipelines.
-In the community he works with schools, businesses, state, and federal agencies to develop and attain human capital.
-Matt is Chair of the Board at Headrest (Provides a 24-hour crisis hotline, Residential treatment, Outpatient counseling, and the Opportunities to work program); serves on the NH Governors Recovery Friendly Workplace advisory council; is the Business and Industry Associations representative on the NH Governors Commission for Alcohol and Other Drugs; and serves on the Governor’s Advanced Manufacturing Education Advisory Council.
+In the community, Matt works with schools, businesses, and state and federal agencies to develop and attain human capital.
+Matt is Chair of the Board at Headrest (provides a 24-hour crisis hotline, residential treatment, outpatient counseling, and the Opportunities to Work program); serves on the NH Governors Recovery Friendly Workplace Advisory Council; is the Business and Industry Associations representative on the NH Governor's Commission for Alcohol and Other Drugs; and serves on the Governor’s Advanced Manufacturing Education Advisory Council.